Portal, AZ - Rodeo, NM

 8. FYI: Hospice Care for patients is not limited to 6 months of service, anyone in the final phase of life may receive hospice care as long as necessary when MD/NP certifies that the individual continues to meet eligibility requirements

-For more information about volunteering contact Kristi Alexandra: 520-384-5878 and read about our wonderful Hospice: www.willcoxhospice.com
+For more information about volunteering, contact Kristy Alexander: 520-384-5878 and read about our local Hospice: www.willcoxhospice.com